Boost Your Chances in the Job Market

 Many internationally trained professionals who do not necessarily require new credentials often decide to undertake continuing studies as a way to boost their resume, but some critics point to the easy gaining of credits by attending workshops but not really learning from them.
 Booth’s response to these comments is emphatic: “Our certificates are rigorous and they give the students the applicable knowledge that they can really use immediately.”

 Since international professionals are a large group of the students who enrol in continuing studies programs, many institutions develop their courses based on what their demands are.
-Phil Schalm, Associate Director, University of Toronto School of Continuing Studies, says that the reasons that newcomers have for taking a continuing education course or program fall into two categories: Those professionals seeking to qualify for certification in a regulated profession, and those seeking access to employment.
+Phil Schalm, Director of Gateway for International Professionals, a bridging program at Ryerson’s Chang School of Continuing Education, says that the reasons that newcomers have for taking a continuing education course or program fall into two categories: Those professionals seeking to qualify for certification in a regulated profession, and those seeking access to employment.

 Gaining coursework from a Canadian institution in order to reduce employers’ unfamiliarity with international academic credentials is a common reason for those looking for work, but Schalm warns them, “this is probably the least defensible reason, in that there are credential assessment agencies that can attest to the relationship of international academic credentials to those earned in Canada.”